rashi-s17/Open-sourced-Olaf-Site/README.md

 # Pod's Website

 This is Pod 2.1.2 aka Open Sourced Olafs pod website from Major League Hacking Fellowship.
+Our website is fully responsive for a perfect user-experience.

 ## Build Instructions